hoomanmisaghi/hoomanmisaghi/README.md

 - 👋 Hi, I’m @hoomanmisaghi
-- 👀 I’m interested in Machine learning and Computer Vision
+- 👀 I’m interested in Machine learning and Computer Vision and LLMs
-- 🌱 I’m currently learning 3D reconstruction
+-  Currently doing a PhD in university of auckland

 - 📫 How to reach me hooman.misaghi@gmail.com